Dominic-wiwi-uni-goe/04_Multilevel-models/README.md

 (2) Define the dependent variable:

 Our dependent variable is the duration time per route.
-The clock starts at the deopt and ends after the delivery route at the deopt.
+The clock starts at the depot and ends after the delivery route at the deopt.
 The variable is named `Tourdauer_Ist` with is the real route duration from a track and trace system.

 (3) Define the control variables :